Search 110+ free tools… (e.g. json, vpn, password) ⌘K

 xt=urn:btih:A3B4C2D1E5F678901234567890

 This is the only required parameter. urn:btih: means "BitTorrent Info Hash" — followed by the 40-character (SHA-1) or 64-character (SHA-256/v2) info hash.
 This uniquely identifies the torrent on the network.
 Without this, the magnet link is invalid.
+For a deeper look at how this fingerprint works, see what is an info hash.

 dn — Display Name (Optional)